 - Phaeton, Helios' son, is responsible for deserts and cold places on the earth.
 Never let your teenager drive the sun-chariot around without a license.
-(This is also why Africans are black.)
+(This is also supposedly why Africans are dark-skinned.)

-- one founding tale about Athens holds that when the founders of the city were deciding what to name the city (and to whom they would dedicate their primary cult), Athena and Poseidon competed against each other.
+- One founding tale about Athens holds that when the founders of the city were deciding what to name the city (and to whom they would dedicate their primary cult), Athena and Poseidon competed against each other.
 Athena offered an olive tree; Poseidon gave a saltwater spring.
 The city fathers chose Athena and named the city Athens (well, Athēnai).
-This tale "explains" several traits of Athens: an old olive tree (and Attica's general reputation for olives) and a saltwater spring (which both existed at that time), as well as Athens' wit and wisdom (traits associated with Athena) and orientation to the sea (Poseidon's domain).
+This tale "explains" several traits of Athens: an old olive tree (and Attica's general reputation for olives) and a saltwater spring (which both existed at that time).
+It also supposedly explains Athens' wit and wisdom and skill at defensive warfare (traits associated with Athena) and orientation to the sea (Poseidon's domain).

-- The river Pactolus had a lot of electrum in it during ancient times, supposedly because King Midas washed his hands in the river to remove his golden touch.
+- The river Pactolus (in what is now western Turkey) had a lot of electrum (a naturally-occurring alloy of gold and silver) in it during ancient times, supposedly because King Midas washed his hands in the river to remove his golden touch.

 - Older Than Dirt: The Sumero-Babylonian culture had a story about the origin of seasons: Inanna (Ishtar) Descends to the Underworld.
 The goddess in question goes to visit her sister Ereshkigal, Queen of the Underworld, and is killed there.
 Her priestess friend (and another deity) bring her Back from the Dead, but she is not allowed to go back home unless she brings back a suitable substitute... her own beloved husband, Dumuzi, because he wasn't visibly in mourning while she was gone.
 His sister pleads to be taken instead.
 Ultimately, the sister spends six months down there (summer, because Ishtar is with her true love) and Dumuzi spends winter down there (everything goes dormant because Ishtar misses him so much).
 The form where the seasons are flipped has also been told (scorching summer when she is separated from her love, mild, pleasant, rainy winter — crops still grow in the wintertime in southern Mesopotamia — when they are together).
 It's possible that both versions were known in Ancient Mesopotamia, as lower/southern Mesopotamia is a flat lowland with a much warmer climate than mountainous upper/northern Mesopotamia (to this day there are strong cultural differences between these regions, which the ethnic and religious divisions of modern Iraq only exacerbate).

-- Norse Mythology credits earthquakes to the god Loki, who is chained to the earth for ridiculing the gods at a wake held for the god Balder, which considering all the much worse things Loki has done in the past (like being largely responsible for Balder's death, and Balder having to stay dead in some versions of the story), was apparently the last straw.
+- Scandinavian myths credit earthquakes to the god Loki, who is chained to the earth for ridiculing the gods at a wake held for the god Balder, which considering all the much worse things Loki has done in the past (like being largely responsible for Balder's death, and Balder having to stay dead in some versions of the story), was the last straw.
 A giant serpent lies above him, dripping caustic poison, but fortunately Loki's wife tirelessly sits between them, holding a cup to catch the poison.
 However, sometimes she has to empty the cup, and then...

-- Maori history has the demigod Maui to explain almost everything.
-He raised the north island of New Zealand when he caught it while fishing.
+- Many Pacific islanders use the demigod Maui to explain almost everything.
+The Maori say he raised the north island of New Zealand when he caught it while fishing.
 (It was a stingray.
 The South island is his canoe.)
 His greedy brothers chopped it up, creating all the mountains.
+While the Hawaiians, Tongans, and Mangarevans say he dredged their islands from the seafloor with his fishhook.
 He stole fire from his grandmother and hid it in a tea tree for later use (Tea tree is very flammable.)
 When the sun went around too fast, making the days short, he trapped it and beat it half to death with his grandmother's jawbone.

 - The Bible: